invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/M365/UnifiedAuditLogGraph.rst

 -SearchName (required)
     - Specifies the name of the search query.
 This parameter is required.

+-SearchId (optional)
+    - Specifies the ID of an existing search.
+If provided, the function collects results from this search instead of starting a new one.

 -UserIds (optional)
     - UserIds is the UserIds parameter filtering the log entries by the account of the user who performed the actions.